Project Ocean campaign included windows at Selfridges Oxford Street

 Gyrecraft film, Studio Swine and Petr Krejci

-Solar Extruder, a manually operated machine for melting plastic using solar power aboard the Sea Dragon, Studio Swine
+Solar Extruder, a manual machine for melting plastic using solar power aboard the Sea Dragon, Studio Swine

 Model of the Sea Dragon research vessel, Studio Swine and Andrew Friend

-The Water Bar: concept, Jane Withers; design, Arabeschi di Latte
+The Water Bar: concept by Jane Withers with design by Arabeschi di Latte

 At The Water Bar, water sprites served a menu of waters treated with therapeutic herbs

 Vessel wall displayed alternatives to the plastic water bottle

 Natural gourd flask and Italian water jug